praised by the chicago tribune for his "subtle, detailed precision," james baur

 is among an exciting generation of musicians in chicago. born in 1976, he was constantly exposed

 to a variety of musical styles as a result of his parents: his father is a composer, his mother a flutist. after beginning his

 musical studies on the violin, he turned his attention to

-focus on the 10-string guitar music of Maurice Ohana.
+focus on the 10ing guitar music of maurice ohana.

 to perform again in 2001.